What are sweaty soles?

 The treatment with neuromodulators injections is very quick and simple.
 An aesthetic cream is applied and left on for about 20 minutes.
-The doctor then determines what part of the feet have the most issue with sweating so that a larger amount of the Botox is injected there.
+The doctor then determines what part of the feet have the most issue with sweating so that a larger amount is injected there.
 The soles of the feet are injected with a very tiny needle in a grid pattern.
 The treatment takes about 30 minutes.
 There is no aftercare needed.

 - Rule out medical causes of hyperhidrosis.

 - Neuromodulators injected into the soles can keep feet dry for about six months.

 - Wear shoes that allow your feet to breathe, and avoid shoes made of rubber.